PuEnjoy/PCG-EmailAutomation/README.md

 - **Email Pattern Detection:** Automatically detects common email patterns based on provided data.
 - **Google Sheets Integration:** Easily send and receive data from Google Sheets.
 - **Pattern Management:** Ensures patterns are only added when valid and prevents overwriting verified patterns.
-- **REST API:** Provides a simple API for managing and querying email patterns.
+- **FREE API:** Provides a simple API for managing and querying email patterns.

 ## How To Use